European customers buy without national VAT

 Valid ID check for European customers

-To verify that you are exempt from paying VAT in our country you need to be registered in the European Union’s VAT (VIES) system.
-Otherwise the standard customer rate will apply and VAT will be charged.
+To verify that you are exempt from paying VAT in our country, you must be registered in the European Union’s VAT Information Exchange System (VIES).
+Otherwise, the standard customer rate will apply and VAT will be charged.

 Check your VAT number in VIES

-The procedure to buy and be exempt from paying VAT is as follows:
+The procedure to purchase while being exempt from paying VAT is as follows:

-- Registration in our client database (Sign In).
+- Register in our customer database (Sign up).

-- Notify us by email of user registration and VIES verification (tienda@installbeer.com).
+- Notify us by email of your user registration and VIES verification (tienda@installbeer.com).

-- Receive our response and proceed with the order in our online store.
+- Wait for our reply and then place your order in our online store.

 Existing EU Legal Framework